 If you want to talk to someone about any aspect of your group, you can approach the GC.
-Other GOs in Sevenoaks or a nearby U3A running the same sort of subject would also be keen to help a new group start.
-Then there are National Subject Networks.
-Advisers can be contacted through the National Office Website to provide help and advice in many different ways.
+Other GOs in Sevenoaks u3a or the National Subject Networks, National Subject Advisers and Regional Networks who can be contacted through the National Office web site or from links on our own web site to provide help and advice in many different ways.
 Some produce an email newsletter for their subject.
-Relevant articles in back issues of Sources Magazine can be downloaded from the national website.
-See more under Resources in Appendix 4.
+Relevant articles in back issues of Sources Magazine can be downloaded from the national web site.
+See more under Resources in Appendix 8.